Skip to main content

 A facility fee is a charge that hospital outpatient departments add on top of the procedure cost to cover building, equipment, staff and overheads.
 Independent imaging centres do not bill facility fees in the same way because they are not hospital-based facilities.
 Facility fees can substantially increase an MRI bill in a hospital outpatient setting.

-Is the imaging centre always cheaper for an MRI?
+Is the imaging centre always lower-cost for an MRI?

 Almost always for shoppable, non-emergency MRIs.
 The exceptions: (1) if the hospital is the only in-network provider for your plan, (2) if your specialist needs the scan run on specific equipment or with specific protocol, (3) if you need same-day or expedited reading, or (4) if your deductible is already met and the hospital is fully in-network.
 Always compare both.